robertop/pelet/README.md

 	provides)
 	git clone git@github.com:robertop/pelet.git C:\Users\user\pelet
 	cd C:\Users\user\pelet
-	./premake4 --icu-include="C:\path\to\icu\headers" --icu-lib="C:\path\to\icu\libs" vs2008
+	./premake4 --wx-include="C:\path\to\wx\headers" --wx-lib="C:\path\to\wx\libs" vs2008

 Now you can open the pelet solution file under build/vs2008 and build the solution.
 After these steps, the resulting shared library will be created in Release/pelet.dll.
 The library can then be imported into any C++ project by using the include directory (include) to the include path and adding the library file as a library (pelet.dll)

-Also note that if you installed ICU in a non-standard place you will need to copy the ICU DLLs (icu*.dll) into the same directory as the sample program (the Debug/ and Release/ directories).
-You will need to do this BEFORE compiling pelet, as the compilation has a post-build action to run a test suite (and the test suite requires the ICU library).
+Also note that if you installed wxWidgets in a non-standard place you will need to copy the wxWidgets DLLs into the same directory as the sample program (the Debug/ and Release/ directories).
+You will need to do this BEFORE compiling pelet, as the compilation has a post-build action to run a test suite (and the test suite requires the wxWidgets library).

 Sample Usage
 -------------